310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 </div>

 {% bubble Tetora serious %}
-Uumyu… I had no idea something so serious was happening while we were just sitting here, messing around playing a game.
+Uumyu… I had no idea somethin’ so serious was happening while we were just sitting here, messing around playing a game.
 {% endbubble %}

 {% bubble Shinobu sad %}